Nanophotonics for pair production: Pair production by -ray interaction with a surface polariton

-The lack of translational symmetry along the out-of-plane direction enables a finite range of momentum mismatch in that direction relative to the $q_z+q'_z=k_{\gamma z}$ condition, as described by the $k_z$ dependence of $\fb_{k_z}$, which we illustrate in Fig.~\ref{FigS1} [see also Eq.~(\ref{Mqq}) below].
-Inserting Eqs.~(\ref{Eikpg}) in Eq.~(\ref{P0jfinal}), and noticing that the only term in the $(i,i')$ sum satisfying $\omega_{i'}<\omega_i$ corresponds to the choice $i=\gamma$ and $i'=p$, we find the rate
+and the transformation from the central to the rightmost parts of Eq.~(\ref{Eikpg}) is carried out by using the relation $(2\pi)^2\delta(\kb_\parallel-\kb_p)=A\,\delta_{\kb_\parallel,\kb_p}$ between the Kroneker and Dirac $\delta$ functions.
+The lack of translational invariance along the out-of-plane direction introduces a finite range of momentum mismatch in that direction relative to the $q_z+q'_z=k_{\gamma z}$ condition, as described by the $k_z$ dependence of $\fb_{k_z}$, which we illustrate in Fig.~\ref{FigS1} (see also Eq.~(\ref{Nqq}) below).
+From this polaritonic field, Eq.~(\ref{Np}) yields a number of polaritons $N_p=A\,|E_p|^2 k_p^2c^2/2\pi\hbar\omega_p^3\kappa_p$.
+Inserting this result together with Eq.~(\ref{Eikpg}) in Eq.~(\ref{sgen}), we find